Travel and Tourism Terms, Acronyms & Abbreviations

 Motorcoach: Large passenger bus.
 This is the vehicle most often used for people travelling with group travel tours.

 Net Rate: Hotel room inventory sold via a third-party distributor at prices subject to commission.
-The Net Rate is the price for a hotel room without the commission of the third-party distributor.
+The Net Rate is the price for a hotel room without the commission markup of the third-party distributor.
 These distributors could be a travel agent, receptive operator or online travel agent.
 (See also, Rack Rate)

 Partners: The people who own or manage the assets of a region.
 These partners work closely with their region’s DMO and benefit from tourism dollars spent at their establishments.
+Also referred to as stakeholders and can include businesses, attractions, government entities, non-profits and residents.

 Rack Rate: Standard daily rate established for hotel rooms.
 This rate is typically public, printed on hotel brochures and listed on websites.